Sunday, December 10, 2023

 Milwaukee has passed such an ordinance.
 Milwaukee also recently asked the legislature to modify Wis.
 Stat. § 349.115 , to make it even tougher, by making it applicable to first offense reckless drivers.

-I’ve not conducted a pole, but my guess is that giving the Shorewood Police the ability to impound reckless drivers’ vehicles would be popular amongst a lot of Shorewood residents.
+I’ve not conducted a poll, but my guess is that giving the Shorewood Police the ability to impound reckless drivers’ vehicles would be popular amongst a lot of Shorewood residents.

 And the great thing about an impound statute is it has immediate consequences.
 Unlike just receiving a traffic ticket (one that might be ignored), with this ordinance our young reckless driver would be left by the side of the road, without a car, having to figure out whether he’s going to have to walk home.
 And the next day, the reckless driver has to figure out what he is going to do to get his car out of the impound lot.